 Here are the latest COVID-19 numbers confirmed Wednesday in Washington state

-The Washington state Department of Health reported 693 new COVID-19 cases and 12 deaths on Wednesday.
+The Washington state Department of Health reported 507 new COVID-19 cases and eight deaths on Wednesday.

-Statewide totals from the illness caused by the coronavirus are 437,677 and 5,801 deaths.
-Those numbers are up from 436,984 and 5,789 deaths as of Tuesday.
-The case total includes 24,315 infections listed as probable.
+Statewide totals from the illness caused by the coronavirus are 442,098 and 5,793 deaths.
+Those numbers are up from 441,591 and 5,785 as of Tuesday.
+The case total includes 35,296 infections listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.